MK-Scribe/bible_databases_deuterocanonical/sources/en/3-hermas/3-hermas.md

 **[9:60]** And I said, Sir, how will they be able to fill the same place, when they shall be so much cut away?
 He answered; They that shall be found too little shall be put into the middle of the building, and the greater shall be placed without, and keep them in.

-**[9:61]** When he had said thus unto me, he added; Let us go, and after three days we will return, and I will put these stones, being cleansed, into the tower.
+**[9:61]** When he had said thus unto me, he added, Let us go, and after three days we will return, and I will put these stones, being cleansed, into the tower.

 **[9:62]** For all these that are about the tower must be cleansed, lest the master of the house chance to come upon the sudden, and find those which are about the tower unclean; and be so exasperated that these stones should never be put into the building of this tower, and I shall be looked upon to have been unmindful of my master's commands.